romualdk/game-components/Vector/vector.md

 ### Unit vector

+NOPE - THIS IS NOT UNIT VECTOR

+UNIT VECTOR = LENGTH = 1

 In mathematics the unit vector is written as *1* or as a point *(1, 1)*.

 For us it's just an array of two *ones*.